 How Location-Based Marketing Works

 Without getting into the nitty-gritty details, location-based marketing uses a cellphone's GPS or cell tower triangulation to discover a person's approximate location.
 It then identifies people who are physically close to your business.
 Another option is to use beacons, which can tell when someone is inside of your business location or event.
-Say, for example, you're running a booth at a trade show.
+Say, for example, you're running a booth at a trade show for building product manufacturers.
 Using beacon technology, you can identify people who are at your booth and give them access to special custom content.

 Don't have access to this technology?
 Other options include WiFi, radio frequency identification (RFID), and geofencing.
 Think of geofencing as an invisible fence.
 An admin sets up the barrier which triggers an alert (text message, email, etc.) when a person with a smartphone either enters or exits the "fence".
 For example, a pizza shop can set up a barrier within a 5-block radius of its shop.
 When someone enters the "fence," they're sent a coupon code for a free drink with any order over $5.
 This tactic is a great method to increase foot traffic to your store.

 Is Location-Based Marketing Right for You?